French frigate Cocarde (1794)

-Ordered as Cocarde nationale, she was launched on 29 April 1794 in Saint Malo and commissioned in July under Lieutenant Allanic.
+Commissioned as Cocarde nationale, she was launched on 29 April 1794 in Saint Malo and commissioned in July under Lieutenant Allanic.
 Under Captain Quérangal, she took part in the Battle of Groix.
 She later took part in the Expédition d'Irlande.
 She was renamed Cocarde in June 1796.

+During the Quasi War on 10 July 1799, under command of Citizen Croiset, she captured the American armed merchant ship Rufus 4 league east southeast of Cadiz, Spain.

 In 1802, she served in the Caribbean.
 A series of beachings damaged her sails and hull to the point where she was condemned and broken up in 1803.